JasonLocklin/Dissertation/SA/Results.md

-[Saccades not toward target but central fixation] The neglect patient made saccades normally to the first target in the adaptation task (rightward), however, the patient was never able to acquire the second target.
+[Saccades not toward target but central fixation] The neglect patient made saccades normally to the first target in the adaptation task (rightward), however, he was never able to acquire the second,leftward target.
 After the first target disappeared, the patient always returned to the centre of the screen, anticipating the central fixation which would begin the next trial.
 The trial would time-out and the fixation would then